 French Breton Galette (Stuffed Buckwheat Crepes)

-I prepared this galette in a non-stick pan because I needed just one for my lunch.
-When I got more of them to cook at the same time I bake the crepes first because that takes a while.
-Then I let them cool a little, stuff and fold them and then place the galettes under a hot grill for a couple of minutes until the egg has set.
+I prepared this galette in a frying pan because I needed just one for lunch (hubs wasn’t in).
+When I got more of them to cook at the same time, then I bake a batch of buckwheat crepes first because that takes a while.
+I let them cool a little, stuff and fold them and then place the galettes under a hot grill for a few minutes until the egg has set.

-A galette in French is very popular but watch out because galette also has other meanings: it can be a potato pancake (like a hash brown or rösti), a sweet pie and butter biscuits or wafers.
+Galettes are very popular in France and also in Northern Spain.
+But watch out because galette in French also has other meanings: it can be a potato pancake (like a hash brown but with scalloped potatoes), a sweet pie and butter biscuits or wafers.